 Late Fall And Winter Tactics

-While many anglers give up in late fall and winter when the water starts to get extremely cold and the snow starts, there are many anglers and guides still pursuing and catching plenty of steelhead while Spey fishing.
+While many anglers give up in late fall and winter when the water starts to get extremely cold and the snow starts, there are many anglers and guides still pursuing and catching plenty of winter steelhead while Spey fishing, you just need to know and use the same winter spey fishing tactics that the guides use.

 Q&A about Fall Spey Fishing For Steelhead